 - “My headlights are fine, but my car still won’t start.”

 I Just Hear A Whirring Sound

-Car starter motors use a small device called an overrunning clutch, or one-way clutch.
-When you turn the ignition key to the run position, the starter solenoid interlocks the starter pinion gear with the flywheel on the engine to rotate the engine at “cranking speed”.
-Once the engine starts and exceeds cranking speed, the overrunning clutch releases the pinion gear from the flywheel.
+Car starter motors, use a small device called an overrunning clutch, or one-way clutch.
+When you turn the ignition key to the run position, the starter solenoid interlocks the starter pinion gear with the flywheel, to rotate the engine at “cranking speed”.
+Once the engine starts and exceeds cranking speed, the overrunning clutch, releases the pinion gear from the flywheel.

 I Hear A Buzzing Sound

 Sometimes you just hear a buzzing sound.
 Electrical current is making it to the starter solenoid, but all it does is try unsuccessfully to activate the solenoid’s plunger, to engage the pinion gear and flywheel.
 This failure is usually caused by poor current flow, due to low battery charge or poor electrical connections along the starting circuit, including corroded battery terminals.